MarkBind/markbind/docs/userGuide/contentAuthoring.md

 <strong>Solid</strong> (`fas`), <strong>Regular</strong> (`far`) and <strong>Brands</strong> (`fab`).<br>
 Be sure to check Font Awesome's [full list of icons](https://fontawesome.com/icons?d=gallery&m=free) and which styles each icon supports.

-Note that you will have to shorten the icon's name before using it within MarkBind.
-It is a two step process:
+MarkBind offers a shorter syntax by transforming the icon's name.
+It is a two-step process:
 1. Shift the icon's prefix to replace `fa`, the icon's name first two characters. e.g `fas fa-chess-knight` becomes `fas-chess-knight`
 2. Next, replace all instances of `-` with `_` in the icon's name. e.g. `fas-chess-knight` becomes `fas_chess_knight`